Exist2Resist/sonarr-docker/README.md

 # sonarr-docker

-V3 of Sonarr running in a CentOs7 container with gradheim python systemd replacement.
+V3 of Sonarr running in a rhel8 container with gradheim python systemd replacement.

 For version 3 of Sonarr run:

-`docker run -d --name sonarr3 -p 8989:8989 exist2resist/sonarr:latest`
+`docker run -d --name sonarr3 -p 8989:8989 exist2resist/sonarr:v3`

 For version 2 of Sonarr run:

 `docker run -d --name sonarr3 -p 8989:8989 exist2resist/sonarr:v2`
+or
+`docker run -d --name sonarr3 -p 8989:8989 exist2resist/sonarr:latest`

+Still a minor bug in v3 exists until that is resolved latest will remain on v2.